BFF Community Advisor

-As a community advisor you play an active role in the lives of young people from all corners of the globe and the effect you have on their lives ripples out into the world in ways we never fully appreciate.
-Community advisors are one of the integral points in our Star Success Model.
-Our program relies on the tireless dedication of our community advisors.
-Without our team of dedicated CAs, none of what we do would be possible!
+As a community advisor, you play an active role in the lives of young people from all corners of the globe, and the effect you have on their lives ripples out into the world in ways we never fully appreciate.
+Community advisors are an integral part of our students’ program.

 There are many qualities that make a great community advisor.
 To decide if you think this will be a good fit for you, ask yourself the following questions: